-- a.
-2004-2005 Salaries: Effective July 1, 2004, there shall be a 2.00 % general salary increase, covering all salary tables and rates for the UTLA bargaining unit. - b.
-2005-2006 Salaries: Salaries for 2005-06 are subject to reopener negotiations pursuant to Article XXXII. - c.
+- b.
+2007-2008 and 2008-2009 Salaries: Salaries for 2007-2008 and 2008-2009 are subject to reopener negotiations pursuant to Article XXXII. - c.
 All of the April 26, 2005 changes in Articles XIV and XV are to become effective only for future salary point credit and rating-in determinations, and were made possible only by amendments to the applicable Education Code and Government Code sections so that none need be made on a retroactive basis and no past determinations need be disturbed nor will be disturbed, either positively or negatively.
 Application of the new rules will be limited to coursework/activities completed on or after April 26, 2005.
 Determinations made by the Joint Salary Point Credit Committee shall similarly be applied prospectively. - 1.1 Full-Time Basic Assignments: For compensation purposes only, full-time basic assignments shall be the number of hours per working day as shown below or the pay period equivalent thereof.
 Such basic assignment hours are not to affect or reduce the actual hours of service and duties as required under Article IX.
 Each employee with less than a full-time assignment shall receive the same fraction of full salary for the position which the fraction of assignment bears to full-time assignment except as provided for certain part-time summer school employees.